Why HTTPS alone won’t keep you safe on public Wi-Fi?

-The intention is that domain name registrant, and the user will never see this decoded form of a domain name.
+The intention is that the domain name registrant and the user will never see this decoded form of a domain name.

 As a researcher’s example show, a Punycode site can implement HTTPS and receive a valid certificate, making it very hard for you to detect you are on a fake website.